 To get to the specific issue, I would recommend using the combination of the following free tools: Pingdom Tools, Google’s Webmaster Tools, UptimeRobot, Monitor.us, Webpagetest.
 Pingdom Tools and Webpagetest can run a site speed check in detail.
 The results will give the overall loading time plus a list of your files and how long each of them took to load.
 That way, you can see what specifically is slowing things down.
 Pingdom and Webpagetest will save your test results so you can compare different days and times.

 Google’s Webmaster Tools will automatically log your site’s load time every day.
-You can view these stats under Health—> Crawl stats.
+You can view these stats under Health—> Crawl Stats.
 The concerned graph is called “Time spent downloading a page (in milliseconds)”.
 Webmaster Tools will show you trends over time.

 There are many more tools that could help you diagnose your issues with page load times.
-If you use or have used other tools to help you in this, I would like to hear back from you with what tools you recommend as well as your comments.
+If you use or have used other tools to help you with this, I would like to hear back from you with what tools you recommend as well as your comments.